Do you want to track key metrics like email signups or sales for your site?

 For more help, check out our instructions on how to install Google Analytics on your site using MonsterInsights.

-Now that you’ve connected Google Analytics with your WordPress site, you can use MonsterInsights to set up goals automatically.
+Now that you’ve connected Google Analytics with your WordPress site, you can use MonsterInsights to set up events and goals automatically.

 This method is recommended for beginners because you don’t have to manually create goals, edit code, and worry about your tracking working properly.